 The original prints from this series were gelatin silver prints hand printed in a wet darkroom and then painstakingly hand tinted with oils.
 Signed color pigment print reproductions are available.
 Also, some of the original prints are availalble purchase.
 Please contact me directly for a price quote on the remaining original pieces.

 Remnants of New York City These photos are part of a series documenting various storefronts, buildings and details that have either disappeared from the New York City landscape or still exist, but represent a bygone era of the city.
 Many of these places, at one time, defined my New York City experience.

 Coney Island - An unfinished Photo Essay / 1998-2000 is a photo project I worked on while I was a photo researcher at the Black Star Picture Agency.
-Though I'd given up street photography years earlier, working at a photojournalism-based photo agency made me want to hit the streets again with my camera.
+Though I'd given up street photography years earlier, working at a photojournalism-based photo agency made me want to hit the streets again.
 I figured Coney Island would be a great theme for a photo essay and spent much time there between 1998 and 2000.

 In retrospect, it was great fun photographing Coney Island.
 I generally photographed whatever caught my eye rather than focusing on a particular theme.
 I now see these photographs as a document of the area surrounding the amusement park that would eventually undergo extensive redevelopment.

 Ever since I was a child growing up in Pittsburgh, I'd heard about Coney Island in books, movies and songs.
 One song that really struck me was Lou Reed’s ”Coney Island Baby."
 This collection of photographs is dedicated to the late Lou Reed.

 Street Musicians and Entertainers: New York City, London & Elsewhere is a photo project I worked on during the 1980's and 1990's.
 Wherever I went I seemed to run into street musicians and entertainers.
 This project documents my encounters with these talented artists.